SkyhighSecurity/ScannerAPI/README.md

 `docker run -it -p [port]:80 --name MalwareScanner -e ICAPSERVER=[YOUR_ICAP_SERVER] -e ICAPPORT=[YOUR_ICAP_PORT] -e ICAPCLIENT=[YOUR_ICAP_CLIENT] terratrax/scannerapi:latest'

-Note: The ICAPCLIENT variable is what IP/Host will be submitted to your ICAP server (for logging purposes only).
+Note: The ICAPCLIENT variable is what IP/Host will be submitted to your ICAP server (for logging purposes only) which much be reachable from the container

 ## Azure serverless function